-'Promoting the well being of children with complex needs'
+On Tuesday 2 October 2012 we held our 'Promoting the well being of children with complex needs' conference for academics, practitioners, educators and carers.

-This was a one day conference providing academics, practitioners, educators and carers with up to date, evidence based information on the key issues that are critical to improving the well being of children with neurodevelopmental disorders and intellectual disability.
+This one day conference provided information on the key issues that are critical to improving the well being of children with neurodevelopmental disorders and intellectual disability.

 Information posters that were available on the day

 During the day Peninsula Cerebra Research Unit provided their academic posters for viewing.
 You can find their current and past projects on their website, http://www.pencru.org/projectsmeetings/projects to access their posters click on the 'view project' link on the page.